Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 ## TL;DR

+In general:

 - Effects can represent exceptions, monads, async/await, coroutines.
-- Desk-lang is a true pure functional language because every side effect is always tracked by the type system.
 - An effect has an input and an output.
-- Desk-lang distinguishes effects by input/output type.
 - A handler handles an effect.
 - An effect is like an interface, so it's handler-agnostic.
 - An effect has a continuation, so a handler can resume it.

+In Desk-lang:

+- It's a true pure functional language because every side effect is always tracked by the type system.
+- Its strong type-inference system covers effects.
+- Effects are distinguished by input/output type.
-- In Desk-lang, `perform` and `continue` are symmetric ("resuming a continuation" is also "performing an effect").
+- `perform` and `continue` are symmetric ("resuming a continuation" is also "performing an effect").
-- In Desk-lang, a continuation is so-called multi-shot continuation (useful for non-deterministic computations, etc.).
+- A continuation is so-called multi-shot continuation (useful for non-deterministic computations, etc.).
-- In Desk-lang, effects can be treated like a system call and used to communicate with external resources.
+- Effects can be treated like a system call and used to communicate with external world.
-- In Desk-lang, higher-order functions can be typed with effects.
+- Higher-order functions can be typed with care for effects.

 ## What are algebraic effects and handlers?